Mick Jagger

 Mick Jagger now

-In an interview, Jagger mentioned that he recorded several tracks as part of the "Living in a Ghost Town" project and is finishing the arrangement and vocal work.
+In an interview, Jagger revealed he's recorded several tracks for the "Living in a Ghost Town" project and is putting the finishing touches on arrangements and vocals.

 Personal Life of Mick Jagger

 Jagger's numerous romances with fans and stage colleagues remain under close media scrutiny.
-His love escapades could be published as a separate book, and the musician unashamedly revealed that no less than four thousand admirers have shared his bed throughout his life.
+His romantic adventures could fill their own book, with the musician brazenly claiming that no fewer than four thousand admirers have shared his bed throughout his life.

 At one point, Keith somewhat jealously recommended that his friend undergo sterilization, as Jagger currently has eight children from five different lovers.

-He focused on women only briefly.
+He settled down only briefly.
 At 19, Mick had his first steady girlfriend, Chrissie Shrimpton.
-However, he broke up with her rather quickly because Chrissie was quite a boring person trying to create a family nest.
+However, he broke up with her pretty quickly because Chrissie was rather dull and wanted to settle down into domestic life.

 Mick Jagger and Chrissie Shrimpton